Emily T. Ross - Child Custody Attorney Magnolia, TX

 Conservatorship, also known as Legal Custody

-Texas law defines conservatorship as a parent’s or caretaker’s legal rights and duties towards their children and aims to protect the best interest of the child.
+Texas law defines conservatorship as a parent’s or caretaker’s legal rights and duties toward their children, and aims to protect the best interest of the child.
 Depending on the history of the child’s family and what’s in the child’s best interest, conservators can be parents, relatives, or other caregivers.
 Unless it is not in the child’s best interest, Texas law assumes that parents or caregivers will share in the rights and duties of raising the child; this is called joint managing conservatorship (JMC).
 Joint managing conservatorship does not mean equal rights or equal time to the child.
-Unless otherwise agreed to by the parties, the Court will specify which person has the right to determine where the child will primarily live; this person is called the child’s primary conservator or custodial parent and the other person will be the noncustodial parent or caregiver.
+Unless otherwise agreed to by the parties, the Court will specify which person has the right to determine where the child will primarily live; this person is called the child’s primary conservator or custodial parent, and the other person will be the noncustodial parent or caregiver.

 If appointing the parties as JMCs will significantly harm the child’s emotional or physical well-being, the Court can appoint one party as the sole managing conservator.
 For example, substance abuse, domestic violence, or other harmful conduct affecting the child can limit a parent or caregiver’s legal rights and physical custody of the child.